Zaky7/DesignPatternWithFun/README.md

 ```

-In currentConditionDisplay we have  a function update for updating the reading of various weather parameters
+In currentConditionDisplay (a displayElement:pager:  for showing pressure and humidity reading).
-and we are using **composition** for registering our observer.
+and we are using **composition** for registering our observer using *weatherData* and implementing
+the Observer and DisplayElement Interface.